All Episodes

 I mean, that's just what they do, and they're good at it, and they don't care about the hypocrisy.

-And the one of the things that I find fascinating is, you know, when you go back to uh Kirsten Gillibrand in New York, okay, finally, you know, she came out and said, Yeah, he Bill Clinton should have been out of office after what he had done with Monica Lewinsky.
+And one of the things that I find fascinating is, you know, when you go back to Kirsten Gillibrand of New York, okay, finally, you know, she came out and said, yeah, Bill Clinton should have been out of office after what he had done with Monica Lewinsky.

-But just to be clear, so is it your view that the President Clinton should have stepped down at that time given the allegations?
+Just to be clear, so is it your view that President Clinton should have stepped down at that time, given the allegations?

-I yes, I think that is the appropriate response, but um I think things have changed today, and I think under those circumstances there should be a very different reaction.
+Yes, I think that is the appropriate response, but I think things have changed today, and I think under those circumstances, there should be a very different reaction.

-All right, so and by the way, Hillary defended the groper Al Franken on Friday, and she was speaking to uh Rita Cosby, a former colleague of mine and former Secretary of State, actually praised Franken for confessing after the smoking gun photo emerged.
+So, and by the way, Hillary defended the groper Al Franken on Friday, and she was speaking to Rita Cosby, a former colleague of mine and former Secretary of State, actually praised Franken for confessing after the smoking gun photo emerged.

 He didn't confess only because of the photo.